 - Quarterly Membership Meetings are held over lunch typically on the third Monday of March, June, September, and December and offer a keynote presentation focused on business in addition to networking

-- Young Professionals Network is a networking venue for business people under the age of 40 to get to know each other, ask questions of seasoned business leaders and socialize with their own Business After Hours event each month.
+- Young Professionals Network is a networking venue for business people under the age of 40 to get to know each other, ask questions of seasoned business leaders and socialize with their own events each month

 YPN Application (PDF)

 - Business Referrals are done in two ways at the Chamber.
 First, members are told how many times their information is viewed online in our business directory.
 Secondly, the staff records all personal referrals provided over the phone and in person.

 - Business Connect is a program offered by Chamber marketing staff in collaboration with the Mesa County Library System to identify key customer groups and download a list of customers to market to via RefUSA.